Guidance for UK businesses on rules for selling services to Germany.

 Find out if you need to pay National Insurance in the UK or social security contributions in Germany.

 Recognition of professional qualifications

 If you need to take action to secure the recognition of your professional qualification in Germany, these sources can help you:

-- German NARIC, the information centre for the academic and professional recognition of qualifications
+- German NARIC, the information centre for the recognition of professional qualifications

 - the German single point of contact, iXPOS